Saint Valentine: Identification

+There is a popular idea that Saint Valentine is a Christianized version of the ancient god Cupid, and the Saint's feast day to be an updated version of Lupercalia, a fertility festival celebrated in February by ancient Romans.
+The antiquity of this association is not established by evidence.
+In fact, the "transformation of Valentine into an auxiliary or parallel to Cupid as sponsor of lovers" was a late development, well established by 1400.

 Hagiography and testimony

 The inconsistency in the identification of the saint is replicated in the various vitae that are ascribed to him.

 A common hagiography describes Saint Valentine as a priest of Rome or as the former Bishop of Terni, an important town of Umbria, in central Italy.
 While under house arrest of Judge Asterius, and discussing his faith with him, Valentinus (the Latin version of his name) was discussing the validity of Jesus.
 The judge put Valentinus to the test and brought to him the judge's adopted blind daughter.
 If Valentinus succeeded in restoring the girl's sight, Asterius would do whatever he asked.
 Valentinus, praying to God, laid his hands on her eyes and the child's vision was restored.

 Immediately humbled, the judge asked Valentinus what he should do.
 Valentinus replied that all of the idols around the judge's house should be broken, and that the judge should fast for three days and then undergo the Christian sacrament of baptism.
 The judge obeyed and, as a result of his fasting and prayer, freed all the Christian inmates under his authority.
 The judge, his family, and his forty-four member household of adult family members and servants were baptised.

 Valentinus was later arrested again for continuing to evangelise.
 He was sent to the prefect of Rome, to the emperor Claudius Gothicus (Claudius II) himself.
 Claudius took a liking to him until Valentinus tried to convince Claudius to embrace Christianity.
 Claudius refused and condemned Valentinus to death, commanding that Valentinus either renounce his faith or he would be beaten with clubs and beheaded.
 Valentinus refused and was executed outside the Flaminian Gate on February 14, 269.

 An embellishment to this account states that before his execution, Saint Valentine wrote a note to Asterius's daughter signed "from your Valentine", which is said to have "inspired today's romantic missives".